Xinyu-Wang99/at-risk-students-case-study/README.md

 ## Project Overview

-Schools often identify struggling students only after final grades are released, leaving little opportunity for effective intervention.
+Schools often identify struggling students only after final grades are released, leaving little time for effective intervention.

-This project explores whether students at academic risk can be identified before the end of the semester to support earlier and more effective educational decisions.
+This study examines whether at-risk students can be identified before the end of the semester, giving schools more time to provide support.

 ---

 ## Business Problem

-Schools need to identify students who require additional academic support before final grades are released.
+Schools need a way to identify students who may need additional support before final grades are released.

 > **Business Question**
 >
 > Can students at risk be identified before the end of the semester so that schools can provide timely support?

-The goal is to support earlier intervention and help school administrators allocate educational resources more effectively.
+Early identification allows schools to intervene sooner and better prioritize support.

 ---

 ## Executive Summary

-This project explored whether students at academic risk can be identified before the end of the semester using historical student data.
+Historical student data was used to examine whether at-risk students could be identified before the end of the semester.

-The analysis found that previous academic failures, study habits, and educational aspirations were the strongest indicators of academic risk.
-Among the evaluated models, Logistic Regression achieved the most balanced overall performance for early identification.
+Previous academic failures, study habits, and educational aspirations emerged as the strongest indicators of academic risk.
+Logistic Regression delivered the most balanced performance among the evaluated models.

-These findings suggest that schools can identify at-risk students earlier and provide more targeted academic support before final grades are released.
+The results show that schools can identify at-risk students earlier and provide more targeted support before final grades are released.

 ---

 ## Project Objectives

-This project aims to:
+The project aims to:

 - Identify students at academic risk before the end of the semester.
 - Explore the key factors associated with student performance through exploratory data analysis.
-- Develop predictive models for early risk identification.
+- Develop predictive models to identify at-risk students earlier.
 - Translate analytical findings into actionable recommendations for school administrators.

 ---